 Leave No Trace:

-Pack out everything you pack in, including trash, food scraps, and dog waste.
-Leaving pet waste behind is not only unpleasant but harmful to our local water sources.
-Bring dog bags and remember to appropriately dispose of your pet’s waste by not leaving bags on the trail.
+Pack out everything you bring in, including trash, food scraps, and dog waste.
+Leaving pet waste behind is not only unpleasant but also harmful to our local water sources.
+Bring dog bags and remember to dispose of your pet’s waste appropriately by not leaving bags on the trail.

 Get Muddy:

 Spring often means muddy trails.
-While it might be tempting to avoid muddy sections by stepping off the trail, this widens the path and damages the surrounding vegetation.
-The best approach is to walk straight through muddy sections preventing further trail erosion.
+While avoiding muddy sections by stepping off the trail might be tempting, this widens the path and damages the surrounding vegetation.
+The best approach is to walk straight through muddy sections, preventing further trail erosion.
+It's also essential to avoid creating deep trenches or post holes.
+If a trail is overly soft with deep mud, we suggest avoiding the trail altogether and choosing a drier option for the day.

 Check Trail Conditions: